 Types of accommodation in New Zealand

 Accommodation in New Zealand ranges from freestanding and duplex houses to apartments and home units.
-There is also a wide range of architectural styles available, with everything from ultra-modern apartments to older houses that are based on traditional English country styles.
+There is also a wide range of architectural styles available, with everything from ultra-modern apartments to older houses in the style of traditional English country homes.

-The term 'unit' is generally used to describe any single dwelling in New Zealand, while the term 'home unit' is one of several modest homes grouped with other similar houses around a driveway.
-These are either attached, detached or semi-detached, and sometimes share a communal garden.
+The term 'unit' is generally used to describe any single dwelling in New Zealand, while the term 'home unit' is for a grouping of dwellings.
+These are either attached, detached, or semi-detached, and sometimes share communal areas like gardens, garages, or courtyards.

 Furnished and unfurnished

-House rentals in New Zealand are rarely furnished, and the more bedrooms a property has, the less likely that it will be furnished.
-Expats will find that it’s typically only one-bedroom apartments that come furnished, as they tend to be used more often for short-term leases.
+House rentals in New Zealand are rarely furnished, and the more bedrooms a property has, the less likely it is that it will be furnished.
+Expect to pay more for well-appointed accommodation, both in rent, and deposits.

 Short lets

 Short-term rentals are a popular housing option for expats in New Zealand who need temporary accommodation.
-These rentals typically last from a few days to several months and are fully furnished, making them convenient for those who need to move in quickly or are only staying for a short period.
-Short lets can be found through online platforms such as Airbnb or through property management companies.
+These rentals typically last from a few days to several months and are fully furnished and serviced, making them convenient as a temporary base while you explore the area and look for something more permanent.
+Short lets can be found through online platforms such as Airbnb or via real estate agencies.

 Finding accommodation in New Zealand

-Expats shouldn't struggle to find a property to rent in New Zealand.
-That said, those who are pressed for time should consider using the services of a real estate agent.
-As these professionals have a knowledge of the property market in their respective areas, they are in a good position to help new arrivals find exactly what they're looking for.
+Finding a property to rent in New Zealand is usually not too difficult.
+That said, if you’re pressed for time, consider using the services of a real estate agent.
+These professionals have a knowledge of the property market in their respective areas and are in a good position to help new arrivals find exactly what they're looking for.
+It is worth noting that the fees charged by a real estate agent are paid by the landlord and not the tenant.

 Useful links